 The importance of a dual career program for the club

-2) Professionalization of the club:
+2) Professionalisation of the club:

 A stronger position in society.
-The club is jointly responsible for the development of their talents, together with family and educational institutions.
+The club is jointly responsible for the development of their athletes, together with family and educational institutions.
 When the smoothened cooperation is established, future work of these parties will be easier.
 This results from the fact that there are better relations with other parties and organisations.

 Marketing; you are the club for dual careers.
 It benefits the awareness and image of the club.

-Organize dual career support from a holistic perspective (different phases running simultaneously) and through a proactive approach.
+Organise dual career support from a holistic perspective (different phases running simultaneously) and through a proactive approach.

 Focus in dual career support on the development of transferable skills that stimulate a “growth mindset” and thereby pay attention to the environment of an athlete.